 The number of individuals who participate in each outcomes assessment method within each academic unit is shown in Table 12.1.
-Methods are described in greater detail in the individual assessment reports submitted by each academic unit (Appendix E).
-Academic units are required to report the number of individuals assessed in each assessment method.
-Because the same students are assessed by multiple methods, the reporting process does not provide an accurate count of the total number of students that participated in outcomes assessment.
+Methods are described in greater detail in the individual assessment reports submitted by each academic unit, available on the UAT website.
+Since the same students may be assessed by multiple methods, the reporting process may not provide an accurate count of the total number of students that participated in outcomes assessment.
 Outcomes assessment reports demonstrate that academic programs use multiple assessment methods and a majority of students within each program participate in outcomes assessment measures.
 The total number of individuals who participated in all assessment methods includes multiple counts of the same students - because students participate in multiple methods - and may include non-students.
 For example, the 'number of individuals assessed' in an alumni or employer survey would include numbers of alumni or employers, respectively, rather than current students.

 Uses of assessment results are unique to each program but can be generally categorized as sharing assessment information with faculty members, developing curriculum changes in response to assessment findings, and using assessment results to justify curriculum changes that have recently been implemented.
-The most commonly cited uses of assessment results in 2006-07 were:
+The most commonly cited uses of assessment results in 2007-08 were: